Skip to content

 Interview- India’s Sinha wants to go for growth

-2 June 1998 Reuters News English (c) 1998 Reuters Limited NEW DELHI, June 2 (Reuters) – India’s Finance Minister Yashwant Sinha put up a spirited defence of his “investor-friendly” budget on Tuesday and said he was not unduly worried about inflation so long as the economy grew strongly.
-In an interview with Reuters Television a…
+Chaitanya Kalbag NEW DELHI, June 2 (Reuters) – India’s Finance Minister Yashwant Sinha put up a spirited defence of his “investor-friendly” budget on Tuesday and said he was not unduly worried about inflation so long as the economy grew strongly.
+In an interview with Reuters Television a day after he unveiled the federal budget for…

 Interview- India targets not just “hope and prayer”

-3 June 1998 Reuters News English (c) 1998 Reuters Limited NEW DELHI, June 3 (Reuters) – India’s fiscal targets for the current year are not just a “hope and a prayer” even if there is a trade-off between growth and Inflation, the government’s chief economic adviser said on Wednesday.
-Shankar Acharya told Reuters he did…
+Chaitanya Kalbag NEW DELHI, June 3 (Reuters) – India’s fiscal targets for the current year are not just a “hope and a prayer” even if there is a trade-off between growth and Inflation, the government’s chief economic adviser said on Wednesday.
+Shankar Acharya told Reuters he did not agree with critics who had labelled Finance…

 The Dauphin and the Figurehead